tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/mlock.rst

 queries to such “cooled down” index will cause swap-in and their latency will suffer.

-Setting mlock option to 1 makes Sphinx lock physical RAM used for that cached data using mlock(2) system call, and that prevents swapping (see man 2 mlock for details). mlock(2) is a privileged call, so it will require ``searchd`` to be either run from root account, or be granted
+Setting mlock option to 1 makes Manticore lock physical RAM used for that cached data using mlock(2) system call, and that prevents swapping (see man 2 mlock for details). mlock(2) is a privileged call, so it will require ``searchd`` to be either run from root account, or be granted